vlaunyc/vlaunyc.github.io/_posts/2018-05-11-javascript_variable_scope.markdown

 **`let` and `const` -- THE INTRODUCTION OF BLOCK SCOPE**

-In ES6, `let` and `const` were introduced as alternative ways of declaring variables — both being blocked scoped.
+In ES2015 (previously referred to as ES6), `let` and `const` were introduced as alternative ways of declaring variables — both being blocked scoped.

 In **block scope**, any block will be scoped, such as if-statements.